GTA5TunersGenZ/GTA5TunersScript/README.md

 [More change log information can be found at the <a href="https://www.unknowncheats.me/forum/grand-theft-auto-v/474288-gtatunersscriptgenz-3-0-1-57-final-cut.html#post3273389">(Original Thread Location)</a>.]<br><br>

+- (v4.2p1) Added instruction links for Outfit editor under "Outfit Editors/Sorted Instructions..".
+- (v4.2p1) Patched 2 issues with previous version with "Stop Cutscene" and a Playerslist issue testing for -1 index.
+- (v4.2p1) Updated for v1.67
 - (v3.8) Untamo's Outfit menu updated by VenomKy to add "Load" / "Save" buttons, added to "All menus".
 - (v3.8) Changed font size for Playerslist Menu and Protections menu to smaller and bolder.
 - (v3.8) VenomKy found issue with previous setStat function, setStat function has been updated.